-With a fixed-rate loan, your payment doesn't change for the life of your mortgage.
-The amount that goes for your principal (the loan amount) goes up, but your interest payment will go down in the same amount.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but in general, payment amounts on these types of loans vary little.
+With a fixed-rate loan, your monthly payment never changes for the life of the mortgage.
+The portion that goes for principal (the actual loan amount) will go up, however, your interest payment will decrease accordingly.
+The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but in general, payment amounts on these types of loans don't increase much.

-At the beginning of a a fixed-rate mortgage loan, the majority the payment is applied to interest.
-The amount paid toward your principal amount increases up slowly each month.
+At the beginning of a a fixed-rate mortgage loan, most of the payment is applied to interest.
+The amount applied to your principal amount increases up slowly every month.

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Forum Mortgage Bancorp at (773) 774-9040 Ext 121 to learn more.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans because interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
+Call Forum Mortgage Bancorp at (773) 774-9040 Ext 121 for details.

-There are many types of Adjustable Rate Mortgages — ARMs, come in many varieties.
-Generally, interest on ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, interest on ARMs are based on an outside index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-The majority of ARMs feature this cap, so they won't go up above a certain amount in a given period of time.
+Most ARM programs feature a "cap" that protects you from sudden monthly payment increases.
 Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
-Additionally, the great majority of ARMs feature a "lifetime cap" — the rate can't exceed the capped percentage.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can go up in a given period.
+Almost all ARMs also cap your rate over the duration of the loan period.

 ARMs most often have their lowest, most attractive rates toward the start.
 They usually provide that interest rate from a month to ten years.
 You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-These loans are best for borrowers who anticipate moving in three or five years.
-These types of ARMs are best for borrowers who will sell their house or refinance before the initial lock expires.
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then adjust.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to move before the initial lock expires.

-Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and do not plan on remaining in the house longer than the introductory low-rate period.
+Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan on staying in the home longer than this introductory low-rate period.
 ARMs can be risky in a down market because homeowners can get stuck with rates that go up when they can't sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (773) 774-9040 Ext 121.
 It's our job to answer these questions and many others, so we're happy to help!